carlosarismendi/chess/README.md

   </li>
   <li> <!-- PLAYER TYPE -->
     <p>
-      <strong>Player</strong>: represents the players of a game and has color, a channel for messages, a pointer to the WebSocket connnection that links the backend to the client, a channel used to send/receive the "quit" signal and a pointer to its <i>Chess Timer</i>.
+      <strong>Player</strong>: represents the players of a game and has color, a channel for messages, a pointer to the <a href="https://pkg.go.dev/golang.org/x/net/websocket">WebSocket</a> connnection that links the backend to the client, a channel used to send/receive the "quit" signal and a pointer to its <i>Chess Timer</i>.
     </p>
     <p>
       Once a game has started, each player has 2 Goroutines associated, one for receiving messages from its client and other for sending messages to its client.
 When a playerA receives a message from its client, it will redirect that message to the Send Goroutine associated to the playerB through playerB channel for messages and then playerB will send it to is client.